Daniel-Mietchen/ideas/sustainability/Global-Call-for-Priorities-for-Science-2020.md

 # 7. What do you regard as the biggest challenge that the COVID-19 pandemic poses to science?
 And the biggest opportunity?

+- Challenges:
+  - the pandemic has interrupted lots of science-related workflows and depleted potential funding sources
+- Opportunities:
+  - increased speed of sharing, e.g. via preprints
+  - higher appreciation for remote work
+    - opens the door for having international faculty, working from around the globe

 # 8. Any other comments?